North Western Gossner Evangelical Lutheran Church: Ministry areas

-The NWGEL Church has congregations in the state of Orissa, Assam, West Bengal, Jharkhand, Bihar, Chhattisgarh, New Delhi, Uttar Pradesh, Punjab, Madhya Pradesh and Karnataka.
-NWGEL Church has presence in various state capitals such as New Delhi, Kolkatta, Bangalore, Bhubaneswar, Bhopal, Raipur, Ranchi and Patna.
-NWGEL Church has 5 deanery and 68 parishes and about 730 congregations.
-NWGEL Church has international presence in Nepal.
+The NWGEL Church has congregations in the states of Orissa, Assam, West Bengal, Jharkhand, Bihar, Chhattisgarh, New Delhi, Uttar Pradesh, Punjab, Madhya Pradesh, and Karnataka, with a presence in various state capitals such as New Delhi, Kolkata, Bangalore, Bhubaneswar, Bhopal, Raipur, Ranchi, and Patna.
+NWGEL Church has 3 dioceses, 73 parishes, and about 784 congregations.

+The NWGEL Church also has eight congregations in Nepal, with the majority of the members there being from the Oraon tribe.

 Bishops (1980 onward)

 History

-In the year 1845 the Gossner Church was established at Ranchi in the land of Chottanagpur.
-Now it is in Jharkhand state separated from Bihar.
+The Gossner Church was established in 1845 at Ranchi in the land of Chottanagpur.
+It is now in Jharkhand state separated from Bihar.
 It was the first church in the land of Chotanagpur at that time.
-The major part of the population was tribal people - Oraon, Munda, Kharia and others.
-Basically these people were very poor and innocent.
+The major part of the population was tribal people—Oraon, Munda, Kharia, and others.
+These people were very poor and innocent.
 They were exploited in several ways by the Jamindars (landlords) in many forms of cruel activity which made them flee to other cities of the country.